Master Student News

 08/16/19 – Congratulations also to Ivan Rubalcava, second year Master’s student, who was co-awarded the 2019 Robles Leadership award!
 The Robles Leadership Award is presented in honor of General Joe Robles (USAF ret), and his wife Patty and recognizes a graduate student (MS or PhD) in good academic standing who demonstrates excellence in leadership and service within the local and/or at UT Health community.

 08/10/19 – Our Master’s students, Morgan Bucknor, Ronal Cutler, Jasmine de Mange, Erica Evans and Ivan Rubalcava showcased our virtual microscope and a 3D model of the pterygopalatine fossa (developed by Jordan Tanner, a Master’ student in CSA, and Dr. Ramaswamy Sharma (link), at the THINK SCIENCE & DISCOVERY DAY event at the TOBIN Center for the Performing Arts, organized by Texas Public Radio.
-The Graduate School invited various UT Health San Antonio entities such as Biomedical Research Awareness Day, the Addition Research Treatment and Training Center and the Office of Recruitment & Science Outreach, and the Department of Cell Systems & Anatomy to lead interactive exhibits and booths.
+The Graduate School invited various UT Health San Antonio entities such as Biomedical Research Awareness Day, the Addiction Research Treatment and Training Center and the Office of Recruitment & Science Outreach, and the Department of Cell Systems & Anatomy to lead interactive exhibits and booths.
 Free and open to all, the event was well-attended by kids and adults.

 07/31/19 – Science Outreach at The Haven for Hope.
-Congratulations to Ivan Rubalcava, our second year Master’s students in the Anatomical sciences track, who wrote the article in The Pipette Gazette, based on volunteering at the Haven for Hope!
+Congratulations to Ivan Rubalcava, our second-year Master’s students in the Anatomical sciences track, who wrote the article in The Pipette Gazette, based on volunteering at the Haven for Hope!

 04/01/19 – Jordan Tanner: My Love For Anatomy The Pipette Gazette, April 1, 2019.
 Congratulations to Jordan Tanner on her “Meet The Researcher” article in The Pipette Gazette!